avendesora/pythonbible-parser/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 [![Python 3.9](https://img.shields.io/badge/python-3.7%20%7C%203.8%20%7C%203.9-blue?logo=python&logoColor=lightgray)](https://www.python.org/downloads/release/python-390/)

-A Python library for parsing Bible texts in various formats and convert them into a format for easy and efficient use in Python.

 > **WARNING**: This is very much still a work in progress and does not yet have a
 > stable release.
 Breaking changes are expected.